 About the DUI MAT Integration/Outreach Pilot Project

-This website contains information and resources on the DUI MAT Integration/Outreach Pilot Project.
+This website contains information and resources for the DUI MAT Integration/Outreach Pilot Project.

 The DUI MAT Project is one of 26 projects and nine MAT access points to receive State Opioid Response (SOR) funding in support of the overall goals of MAT 2.0.
 Specifically, the successful completion of the DUI MAT Project will help to fulfill the MAT 2.0 objective to, “Transform entry points for individuals with opioid use disorders and create effective referrals into treatment” and the supporting goal of “adding 200+ new MAT access points throughout California.”